MarcelKuczek/Blog_Spring_Boot/README.md

 # Blog
-This project is a Spring Boot application designed for browsing, adding, deleting, and editing blog posts.
-It is a continuation of an earlier version built with a JavaFX GUI, which served as a foundation for developing this more robust backend-focused application.
-The application utilizes SQL databases, which I learned and mastered during my studies.
+This project is a Spring Boot application for viewing, adding, deleting, and editing blog posts.
+It is a continuation of an earlier version built with JavaFX GUI, which was the foundation for developing this more robust backend-focused application.
+The application leverages SQL databases that I learned and mastered during my studies.

-In developing this application, I prioritize clean and readable code, following best practices and utilizing appropriate design patterns to ensure efficiency and maintainability.
-Each main feature is thoroughly documented, making the codebase organized and accessible for further development.
+When developing this application, I prioritized clean and readable code, following best practices and using the MVC design pattern to ensure performance and ease of use.
+Every major feature is thoroughly documented, keeping the code base organized and accessible for further development.
+The application has also been thoroughly tested.

-In the future, there are plans to add OAuth2 login functionality for users publishing posts to enhance security and ease of use.
+In the future, OAuth2 login functionality is planned for users posting to increase security and ease of use.